emilwidlund/framer-form/documentation/Getting Started.md

 ### Quick Start

-Let's import a simple FBX-model and make it listen to touch-inputs
+Let's import a simple FBX-model and make it rotate when we touch the screen.

 ```
 {